IgorQueiroz23031988/House-Sales-Data-Anaysis-and-Insights/README.md

 ## 4. Solution Strategy.

-As the company’s CEO wants answer for two different questions, the solution strategy is divided into 2 parts:
+As the company’s CEO wants answer for two different questions, the solution strategy is divided into 2 parts:<br/><br/>

 * __First part:__ Which houses to buy?